trampgeek/moodle-filter_ace_inline/README.md

 5. data-params.
 This is a JSON object that defines any Jobe sandbox parameters that are to have non-standard values, such as `cputime` and `memorylimit`.
 This shouldn't generally be needed.
 Default: '{"cputime": 2}'.
+Note that the maximum cputime is set via the administrative interface and any attempt to exceed that is silently overridden, using the administrator-defined maximum instead.

 6. data-prefix.
 This string value is code to be inserted in front of the contents of the ace editor before sending the program to the Jobe server for execution.
 An extra newline is *not* inserted between the two strings, so if you want one you must include it explicitly.

 7. data-suffix.
 This string value is code to be inserted in front of the contents of the ace editor before sending the program to the Jobe server for execution.
 An extra newline is *not* inserted between the two strings, so if you want one you must include it explicitly.

-9. data-html-output.
+8. data-html-output.
 If this attribute is present (with any value) the output from the run is interpreted as raw HTML.
    The output from the program is simply wrapped in a \<div> element and inserted directly after the Try it! button.
+And example of a ace-interactive-code panel that that uses data-prefix, data-suffix and data-html-output to provide Matplotlib graphical output in Python is included in the repo `tests` folder (the file `demoaceinline.xml`).

-10. data-max-output-length.
+9. data-max-output-length.
 The maximum length of an output string (more or less).
    Output greater than this is truncated.
-Default 10,000.
+Default 10,000 characters.

 ## HTML-escaping of code within the \<PRE> element